wazo-platform/wazo-platform.org/content/uc-doc/administration/cli_tools/index.md

 ## wazo-dist-upgrade

-`wazo-dist-upgrade` is used to upgrade Wazo when a Debian upgrade is required. `wazo-dist-upgrade` can only be used after `wazo-upgrade`.
+`wazo-dist-upgrade` is used to upgrade Wazo when a major Debian upgrade is required, e.g. upgrading from Wazo Platform 19.12 (Debian Stretch) to Wazo Platform 19.13 (Debian Buster).
+`wazo-dist-upgrade` can only be used when a Debian upgrade is required.
+Usually, upgrades are done with `wazo-upgrade`.

 ## wazo-reset {#wazo-reset}